bradut/SlingBox-Channel-Changer-Server/README.md

 <http://tvGuideDigital.dima.mobi/TvGuide.html><br />
 [They **will NOT work for you** because they are configured to work with my Slingbox devices, but you can use them as examples.]

-As exaplained, once you run the Sling Server Wrapper for the first time, it will create the files `appsettings.json` and `SlingBoxStatus.json` with **default** settings.<br />
+As explained, once you run the Sling Server Wrapper for the first time, it will create the files `appsettings.json` and `SlingBoxStatus.json` with **default** settings.<br />
 You will then need to modify `appsettings.json` and maybe `config.ini` in order to work with your particular Slinger Server configuration.

 ### Update config.ini